pybind/pybind11/docs/classes.rst

 Attempting to bind ``Pet::set`` will cause an error since the compiler does not know which method the user intended to select.
 We can disambiguate by casting them to function pointers.
-Binding multiple functions to the same Python name automatically creates a chain of fucnction overloads that will be tried in sequence.
+Binding multiple functions to the same Python name automatically creates a chain of function overloads that will be tried in sequence.

 .. code-block:: cpp